Current Dividend Status

 What is the FNMAS dividend yield?

-FNMAS has a stated coupon rate of 8.25% on its $25 par value, which translates to $2.0625 per share per year.
+FNMAS carries a stated 8.25% fixed-to-floating coupon on its $25 par value; the floating leg's recent reset rate is around 8.15%, or roughly $2.04 per share per year at par.
 However, since dividends are currently suspended, the actual current yield is 0%.
-The pro forma yield — what you would earn IF dividends resume at the full coupon rate — depends on your purchase price.
-For example, at a market price of $11, the pro forma yield would be $2.0625 / $11 = 18.75%.
+The pro forma yield — what you would earn IF dividends resume at the coupon rate — depends on your purchase price.
+For example, at a market price of $11 and the recent ~8.15% reset, the pro forma yield would be about $2.04 / $11 = 18.5%.
 This is why GSE preferred shares attract investors: the potential yield on cost is extraordinary if conservatorship ends favorably.

 How much does FMCCJ pay in dividends?